harrisonritz/osl-ephys/CONTRIBUTING.md

 ## Pull Requests (Bug Fixes and New Features)

-If you want to contribute new code or documentation to OSL - you'll need to open a 'pull request'.
+If you want to contribute new code or documentation to osl-ephys - you'll need to open a 'pull request'.
 There are two ways to do this.

 ### Pull request from fork

-If you have developed a new features or bug fix on your own copy (fork) of OSL and would like to contribute it back to OSL.
-Then you can [create a pull request from your forked version of osl](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+If you have developed a new features or bug fix on your own copy (fork) of OSL and would like to contribute it back to osl-ephys.
+Then you can [create a pull request from your forked version of osl-ephys](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-Please create the pull request with the **base** branch set to **main** on oslpy and the **compare** branch set to your contribution.
+Please create the pull request with the **base** branch set to **main** on osl-ephys and the **compare** branch set to your contribution.
 Please include an informative title and a clear description of what changes you have made and what the expected behaviour should be.
-An OSL-Python developer will review the code and potentially ask for some changes before the code can be merged into OSL.
+An osl-ephys developer will review the code and potentially ask for some changes before the code can be merged into osl-ephys.
 In some cases a pull-request may be rejected.

-### Pull request from OSL branch
+### Pull request from osl-ephys branch

-If you are an OSL developer, or working with the OSL team, you can make contributions by creating a new branch directly on the OSL repository.
+If you are an osl-ephys developer, or working with the osl-ephys team, you can make contributions by creating a new branch directly on the osl-ephys repository.
 Please create the branch relative to **main** and ensure that it stays up to date with subsequent changes to the **main** branch.
 Once you're ready to start sharing the branch.
-You can make a [pull request directly from the branch on OSL](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+You can make a [pull request directly from the branch on osl-ephys](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 If you would like to discuss and share changes but not merge them yet - please create a 'draft pull request'.

 ## Developer Notes

-The core developer team is @woolrich, @ajquinn, @cgohil8 and @matsvanes.
+The core developer team is @matsvanes, @woolrich, @cgohil8 and @ajquinn.
 A few example workflows are listed below.

 ### Installation

 To install an editable version with pip:
 ```
-conda create --name osl python=3
+conda create --name osl-ephys python=3
-conda activate osl
+conda activate osle
-git clone git@github.com:OHBA-analysis/oslpy.git
+git clone git@github.com:OHBA-analysis/osl-ephys.git
-cd oslpy
+cd osl-ephys
 pip install -e .
 ```